HypothesisWorks/hypothesis/guides/internals.rst

 Search Passes
 ~~~~~~~~~~~~~

-Search passes are just methods on the ``Shrinker`` class in engine.py.
+Search passes are methods on the ``Shrinker`` class in engine.py.
 They are
 designed to take the current shrink target and try a number of things that might
 be sensible shrinks of it.